-Site characterization and construction of small to medium facilities may adversely affect terrestrial wildlife species, depending on the types of wildlife and the various stressors associated with specific construction activities.
+Construction and decommissioning may adversely affect terrestrial wildlife species, depending on the types of wildlife and the various stressors associated with specific construction activities.
 Wildlife may be affected by site clearing and grading, solar field and associated infrastructure construction, access road and gen-tie line corridor construction, and the movement of construction vehicles and equipment.
-The magnitude of potential impacts on wildlife also depends on the length of time the construction effect would persist, the time of day or night, and the season of the wildlife activity (e.g., nesting, wintering, migration).
-The type of impacts associated with construction activities are generally related to habitat disturbance (see Section 3.4.1.1) and wildlife disturbance, injury, or mortality.
+The magnitude of potential impacts on wildlife also depends on the length of time the construction and decommissioning effects would persist, the time of day or night, and the season of the wildlife activity (e.g., nesting, wintering, migration).
+The type of impacts associated with construction and decommissioning activities are generally related to habitat disturbance (see Section 3.4.1.1) and wildlife disturbance, injury, or mortality.
 Mortality could occur from digging or trenching in nests, burrows, or hibernacula or removing nesting vegetation.

-In general, terrestrial wildlife species that are less capable of avoiding disturbance (e.g., non-winged invertebrates, reptiles, juvenile mammals, burrowing species, ground-nesting birds) would be more severely affected than more mobile wildlife species (e.g., winged invertebrates, most birds, adult mammals).
+In general, terrestrial wildlife species that are less capable of avoiding disturbance (e.g., nonwinged invertebrates, reptiles, juvenile mammals, burrowing species, ground-nesting birds) could be more severely affected than more mobile wildlife species (e.g., winged invertebrates, most birds, adult mammals).
 Removal of vegetation during the breeding season could result in destruction of nests and injury or death to birds or eggs.
-Construction activities resulting in noise, nighttime lighting, erosion, fugitive dust, vibration, and altered terrestrial habitat may also cause temporary disruption in foraging, nesting, breeding, rearing, and migration activities for some terrestrial wildlife species.
+Construction and decommissioning activities resulting in noise, nighttime lighting, erosion, fugitive dust, vibration, and altered terrestrial habitat may also cause temporary disruption in foraging, nesting, breeding, rearing, and migration activities for some terrestrial wildlife species.
 Spills during equipment refueling and release of stored fuel or hazardous materials may also adversely affect wildlife if present in the area.
+Soil compactions could also affect burrowing mammals.

-The construction of small to medium facilities would also affect wildlife through habitat degradation, fragmentation, or loss.
+Construction would also affect wildlife through habitat degradation, fragmentation, or loss.
 Changes in habitat may lead to the introduction of invasive or more opportunistic non-native wildlife species.
-The magnitude of impact to wildlife due to affected habitat would be determined by the extent of the solar energy facility (e.g., number and size of solar fields), the amount and configuration of associated infrastructure, and the existing degree of habitat disturbance in the study area.
+The magnitude of impact to wildlife due to affected habitat would be determined by the extent of the solar energy facility (e.g., number and size of solar fields), the amount and configuration of associated infrastructure, and the existing degree of habitat disturbance or conversion in the study area.

-Bird species that migrate, nest, or forage in or around solar facilities may be at risk of collision or altered behavior due to the "Lake Effect Hypothesis," which proposes that solar panels may appear to mimic waterbodies for birds in flights (USGS 2024d).
+Bird species that migrate, nest, or forage in or around projects may be at risk of collision or altered behavior due to the "Lake Effect Hypothesis," which proposes that solar panels may appear to mimic waterbodies for birds in flights (USGS 2024c).
 This may attract migrating birds and cause them to collide with the panels or misguide them to use the panels as places to rest or feed.